Green Fingers Privacy Notice

 Your information rights

 You are entitled to a copy, or a description, of the personal data we hold that relates to you, subject to lawful restrictions.
-Please go to our Make a Data Protection Request page to find out how to make a request.
+Please go to our Make a Data Protection Request webpage to find out how to make a request.

 You may be entitled to rectification, restriction, objection, and erasure of your personal information depending on the service and legal basis.
-Please in the first instance contact The Community & Leisure Development Worker on 01905 845818 or ISL Team Manager on 01905 846111 to exercise these Information Rights or call the main Worcestershire County Council contact telephone number of 01905 765765.
+Please in the first instance contact The Community & Leisure Development Worker on 01905 845818 or Anchor Team Manager on 01905 846111 to exercise these Information Rights or call the main Worcestershire County Council contact telephone number of 01905 765765.

 Changes to this notice